Function Words as Statistical Cues for Language Learning: Introduction

-We answer RQ1 by conducting a cross-linguistic analysis using data from the Universal Dependencies (UD) project \citep{de-marneffe-etal-2021-universal}, testing whether the three distributional properties attributed to function words are universal across 186 languages in our sample.
-To address RQ2, in line with a growing body of work that uses neural language models as tools for theory specification and evaluation \citep{pearl2015computational,lappin2007machine}, we take transformer models as domain-general and weakly-biased learners \citep{wilcox2024using} and train them on counterfactual variants of natural text in which each distributional property of function words is systematically manipulated.
-To address RQ3, we conduct attention probing and function-word-related ablation experiments to examine how models internally represent and deploy function-word information.
+We answer RQ1 by conducting a cross-linguistic analysis using data from the Universal Dependencies (UD) project \citep{de-marneffe-etal-2021-universal}, confirming the three distributional properties are universal across 186 languages in our sample.
+To address RQ2, we take transformer language models (LMs) as domain-general and weakly-biased learners \citep{wilcox2024using} and train them on counterfactual variants of natural text in which each distributional property of function words is systematically manipulated.
+We also train $n$-gram models as baselines for syntactic generalization.
+We confirm that a language is most learnable when all three statistical properties of function words jointly hold.
+Additionally, we observe a Goldilocks effect, whereby function words must be frequent enough to be reliable, yet sufficiently diverse to remain informative for their linguistic dependents.
+Finally, for RQ3, we conduct attention probing and function word ablation experiments to examine how LMs internally represent and deploy function word information.
+We find models trained on languages with the three function word properties develop attention heads specialized for function words and rely more on function word information during processing.

-We confirm that a language is most learnable when all three statistical properties of function words jointly hold, but we show that these properties do not contribute equally.
-Specifically, they contribute to language learnability with a clear hierarchy: lexical frequency > structural association > boundary alignment, even though all three properties are cross-linguistically robust.
-However, frequency alone is not sufficient: we observe a Goldilocks effect, whereby function words must be frequent enough to be reliable, yet sufficiently diverse to remain informative.
-Finally, our probing results suggest that similar behavioral performance does not necessarily arise from the same internal mechanisms, indicating multiple routes to successful grammatical learning by neural learners.